tum-bgd/qc4rs/README.md

 # QML4RS
 ### Quantum Machine Learning for Remote Sensing
-Hybrid systems for the classification of satellite imagery.
-Experiments were performed with EuroSAT and NWPU-RESISC45 data but can also be used for arbitrary datasets with small changes.
+Framework for hybrid systems for the classification of satellite imagery.
 Pre- and postprocessing are performed classical while a parameterized quantum circuit is used for classification.
 The hybrid systems use 16 data qubits and the quantum systems are simulated on the GPU.
+Classifications were performed with EuroSAT and NWPU-RESISC45 data but the framework can also be used for arbitrary datasets with small changes.

 ![General scheme for hybrid systems](Images/systemscheme.PNG) *Figure 1: General scheme for hybrid systems*